 Since its founding in 1936, the University of Nebraska Foundation has grown into one of the largest and most successful foundations representing a public university in the United States.
-The total assets of the foundation exceed $2 billion, and the main endowment exceeds $1 billion.
 This level of success reflects the quality and generosity of the foundation’s volunteer leadership, trustees and the many friends who support the university.

-The University of Nebraska Foundation bylaws prescribe a membership of no fewer than 100 or more than 1,200 active members known as trustees.
-These individuals meet annually to elect new trustees and the board of directors from its membership.
-The work of the board of directors is not merely advisory in nature; it includes vital governance and policy decisions that determine the course of the foundation.
-The foundation board of directors meets three times a year, and trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
+The University of Nebraska Foundation bylaws require a membership of no fewer than 100 or more than 1,200 active members known as trustees.
+These individuals meet annually to elect other trustees and the board of directors from trustee members.
+The board of directors’ work includes vital governance and policy decisions that determine the course of the foundation.
+The board of directors meets three times a year.
+Trustees may be appointed to serve on board committees or subcommittees to assist in the oversight of the foundation.
 The board’s standing committees are: audit, executive, finance, governance, investment and trustee engagement.

 Our Vision: To be recognized as the trusted partner of those wishing to support the University of Nebraska.

 Our Mission: The University of Nebraska Foundation grows relationships and resources that enable the University of Nebraska to change lives and save lives.

 Through the dedicated efforts and generosity of its trustees, the foundation is committed to providing a measure of excellence at the University of Nebraska not possible with public funding alone.
 Trustees live across the United States and represent a wide array of disciplines.
 They offer invaluable leadership, professional skills, networking abilities and personal philanthropic support that contribute to the mission of the foundation.